|

 While 11 kg and 5 kg are common in Germany, in France you will mainly find 13 kg and 5 or 6 kg bottles.
 There are also 10 kg bottles available and so-called safety bottles.
 So it’s pretty confusing if you want to buy gas for your motorhome in France.

 The dimensions of French bottles also differ from those of German manufacturers.
 You should therefore know the dimensions of your gas locker.
-The German 5 kg bottles have a diameter of 22.9 cm and a height of 50.5 cm, the 11 kg bottles have a diameter of 30 centimeters and a height of 60.
+The German 5 kg bottles have a diameter of 22.9 cm and a height of 50.5 cm, the 11 kg bottles have a diameter of 30 cm and a height of 60 cm.

-You can see the dimensions of the French bottles in the table below.
 Gas prices in France also differ from those in Germany.
-As you are only renting the bottle and not buying it, you will also have to pay a deposit, which will be refunded when you return it.
-You must keep the receipt for this!
+As you are only renting the gas cylinder in France and not buying it, you will also have to pay a deposit, which will be refunded when you return it.

 Propane or butane?